The FRSA Board consists of seven elected members and up to two additional co-opted members, at the Boards’ discretion.

 They meet four times annually to discuss governance and long-term goals, approve major actions of the organisation, support FRSA to fulfil its mission and ensure implementation of the FRSA Strategic Plan 2023-27.

-Each Board position works on a two year term, and no Board member can exceed a maximum of three consecutive terms.
+Each Board position works on a three year term, and no Board member can exceed a maximum of three consecutive terms.

 FRSA is responsible for supporting the Board, and for coordinating the Call for Nominations and ballot each year.